Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

-A set of vertex $C\subset V$ is connected if, for any pair of distinct vertex $v$ and $w$ in $C$, there exists a path on $\cG(\cX,\cR)$ using vertices only from $C$, starting at $v$ and ending at $w$.
+A set of vertices $C\subset V$ is connected if, for any pair of distinct vertices $v$ and $w$ in $C$, there exists a path on $\cG(\cX,\cR)$ using vertices only from $C$, starting at $v$ and ending at $w$.
 The connected components of the graph $\cG(\cX,\cR)$ are its maximal connected subgraphs.

 The cluster $C(v)$ of vertex $v$ is the connected component of the graph $\cG(\cX,\cR)$ containing $v$.
 Define the {\it{Percolation event}} as follows: